Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Mutant fixation probability in analytically tractable spatial structures with heterogeneous environment

-Let us now consider the cycle, with migration probabilities to nearest neighbor demes that can differ in the clockwise and anticlockwise directions, and are denoted by $m_C$ and $m_A$, respectively (see Figure~\ref{fig:methods}B).
+\paragraph{Cycle with heterogeneous environment.} Let us now consider the cycle, with migration probabilities to nearest neighbor demes that can differ in the clockwise and anticlockwise directions, and are denoted by $m_C$ and $m_A$, respectively (see Figure~\ref{fig:structures-sym}).

-For circulation graphs, which satisfy $\sum_{k}m_{ki}=\sum_k m_{ik}=1$, and include the clique and the cycle, using the Perron-Frobenius theorem and the first line of Eq.~\ref{eq:coeffs-abc} (which is not affected by environment heterogeneity) allows to show that all the $a_i$ coefficients equal, see Ref.~\cite{Abbara__Frequent}.
-Let us briefly recall this proof for completeness.
-The the first line of Eq.~\ref{eq:coeffs-abc} shows that the vector $(a_1,\dots,a_D)$ is an eigenvector of the matrix $M$ of migration probabilities with eigenvalue 1.
-As the matrix $M$ is non-negative and irreducible~\cite{Abbara__Frequent}, the Perron-Frobenius theorem ensures that the largest real eigenvalue $r$ of $M$ is simple, positive, and satisfies: